keyban-io/sdk-js/packages/sdk-react/README.md

 }
 ```

+### Hooks and Components

+- **useKeybanAccount**: Retrieves account details for the user.
+- **useKeybanAccountBalance**: Fetches the account's balance.
+Both hooks are compatible with React's Suspense API.

+### Available Chains

+In this initial release, only testnets are supported:
+- `KeybanChain.Sepolia` (Ethereum testnet)

+Additional networks, including Ethereum Mainnet, will be available in future releases.

+### Custom Storage and Signing

+In this initial release, `KeybanLocalStorage` is available for storing account information.
+More storage options will be introduced in future releases to support various use cases.
+You can also implement your own storage solution by conforming to the `IKeybanStorage` interface.

 ## Bundlers

 ### Vite

-If you use vitejs as your bundler, in dev mode only, there is a [known bug regarding wasm modules dependcies](https://github.com/vitejs/vite/issues/8427).
-As a workaround, you can exclude the `@keyban/ecdsa-wasm-client` package from optimized dependencies by updating the your `vite.config.ts` file like so:
+If you are using Vite.js as your bundler, there is a [known bug regarding WebAssembly (WASM) module dependencies](https://github.com/vitejs/vite/issues/8427) in development mode only.
+As a workaround, you can exclude the `@keyban/ecdsa-wasm-client` package from optimized dependencies by updating your `vite.config.ts` file as follows:

 ```ts
 import { defineConfig } from "vite";